 What If An HOA Does Prohibit Solar Panels?

-Suppose an HOA does attempt to prevent you from installing solar panels.
+Suppose an HOA does attempt to prevent you from installing rooftop solar panels.
 In that case, Florida Statue 163.04 states that “any litigation arising under the provisions of this section, the prevailing party shall be entitled to costs and reasonable attorney’s fees.”

 Should you be forced to file a lawsuit, the HOA would have to justify violating Florida Statute 163.04 and potentially pay your attorney fees.

 Switching to a green energy source like solar has a significant impact on Florida residents.
 Not only does it reduce harmful air pollution, but it also helps slow the adverse effects of climate change caused by fossil fuel use.

 Currently, fossil fuels are the primary energy source for electricity in Florida and produce an average of 54,100,000 tons of carbon pollution each year.